Hesperapis oraria: Taxonomy

+Etymology

+The genus name Hesperapis is derived from the Latin words for “evening” and “bee”, and the specific epithet oraria is Latin meaning of the “coast or shore”.

 Description

 The Gulf Coast solitary bee appears to be monolectic, only gathering pollen and nectar from one floral host, the coastal plain honeycomb head, Balduina angustifolia.
 Females of the Gulf Coast solitary bee are 11-13mm in length, while males are smaller at 8.5-11mm long; both sexes have shiny black heads with many hairs, plumose or hairy yellowish mesosomas with clear to brownish wings and hairy dark brown to reddish legs.
 Hairs on female metathoracic legs differ from males in a way that is thought to assist in nest construction in sand.
 Males can further be distinguished from females by their distinctive subtriangular pygidial plate that ends in a point, whereas female pygidial plates are broad with points greater than 45°.
 Overall, bodies of both sexes are covered in dense hairs and metasomas have alternating dark and light colored bands.

 Melittidae is hypothesized to be the basal group of all bees, with the Dasypodainae the basal most branch in a recently constructed phylogeny.
 The genus Hesperapis is only found in xeric parts of South Africa and North America.
 The Gulf Coast solitary bee is the only known member of its genus, Hesperapis, and member of subfamily Dasypodainae found in eastern North America.
 There are other named 39 species found in xeric grasslands and deserts in western North America.